JetBrains/lets-plot/README_PYTHON.md

 <a id="start"></a>
 ### Quick start with Jupyter

+You can use Lets-Plot in Jupyter notebook or other notebook of your choice, like Datalore, Kaggle or Colab.

 To evaluate the plotting capabilities of Lets-Plot, add the following code to a Jupyter notebook:
 ```python
 import numpy as np